Cockatiel: Breeding and life span

 Breeding is triggered by seasonal rainfall.
-Cockatiels nest in tree hollows near a source of fresh water, often in eucalyptus trees.
-The hen lays 4-7 eggs - one every other day, which she incubates for 17–23 days.
+Cockatiels nest in tree hollows near a source of fresh water, often choosing eucalyptus/gum trees.
+The hen lays 4-7 eggs, one every other day, which she incubates for 17–23 days.
 The chicks fledge after 5 weeks.
+Cockatiels are the only cockatoo species which may reproduce by the end of their first year.